Dustar233/Dustar233/README.md

 ### A college student from Dalian Martime University.

-- 🔭 I'm currently working on **some courses from MIT and trying to build my own project**
+- 🔭 I'm currently working on **some courses from MIT and looking for a job QAQ**

 - 🌱 I'm currently learning **OS and Distibuted System**